 Family must be registered with and living in the area served by DSA

 Up to $500 to be used for registration fees, materials, or travel.
 All receipts must be submitted for reimbursements.
 DSA will work with the family to ensure no funds are awarded directly to the individual with Down syndrome.
 If other agencies are assisting with funding of the program that information must be disclosed.

 DSA invites self advocates ages 14 and older, with input from their families, to look for opportunities to grow in independence and self-expression.
 Examples are sleep-away camp, exploring areas of interest that could lead to a career, or public speaking or writing classes.

 The experience must in some way prepare the applicant to speak for him- or herself; therefore, the scholarship recipient will prepare a report of the experience.
 This can be in the form of a photo blog for our website, an oral report at a board meeting, a short video, or a written article.
 Other suggestions for a report will be considered.

-Each scholarship recipient agrees to meet with Jennifer Koley, DSA Board Self Advocate, and will have the opportunity to serve on her advisory committee.
+Each scholarship recipient will have the opportunity to meet with the DSA Board Self Advocate and serve on the advocacy advisory committee.

 This scholarship does not cover respite care.